-When a financial crisis impacts the markets, CIFI activates its liquidity contingency plan, which requires Management to increase liquidity and to extend its liquidity position from 6 months to 1 year its liquidity position; the contingency plan is currently active due to the COVID-19 related crisis.
+When a financial crisis impacts the markets, the Corporation activates its liquidity contingency plan, which requires Management to increase liquidity and to extend its liquidity position from 6 months to 1 year its liquidity position.

-As of September 30, 2021, the Corporation had US\$36,114,635 (December 31, 2020: US\$53,245,966) in cash and cash equivalents and maintains undisbursed and available balances of committed credit facilities with financial institutions for US\$10,100,000 (December 31, 2020: US\$18,000,000) with tenors at 2021 and 2023 (December 31, 2020: tenors at 2021 and 2022).
-Additionally, the Corporation maintains undisbursed and available balances of uncommitted short-term revolving credit facilities with financial institutions for US\$19,000,000 (December 31, 2020: US\$13,694,976).
-(See Note 11).
+As of December 31, 2021, the Corporation had US\$51,598,072 (2020: US\$53,245,966) in cash and cash equivalents and maintains undisbursed and available balances of committed credit facilities with financial institutions for US\$2,100,000 (2020: US\$18,000,000) with tenors at 2022 and 2023 (2020: tenors at 2021 and 2022).
+Additionally, the Corporation maintains undisbursed and available balances of uncommitted short-term revolving credit facilities with financial institutions for US\$25,000,000 (2020: US\$13,694,976) (See Note 12).

-According to the Corporation's liquidity policies, the Corporation shall comply with the following two limits: i) Cumulative asset-liability gap from 1 to 180 days > 0, and ii) Probability of negative cash flow balance in six months $\leq$ 1%.
+According to the Corporation's liquidity policies, the Corporation shall comply with the following two limits: i) Cumulative asset-liability gap from 1 to 180 days > 0, and ii) Probability of negative cash flow balance in six months $\leq 1\%$.
 To apply the policy, the asset-liability gap analysis aggregates all contractual cash flows of on- and off-balance sheet assets and liabilities in their corresponding time band.
 Cash flows attributed to undrawn loan commitments and borrowings are allocated to the time band in which management expects their occurrence.